Is It Too Early for Your Teen to Think About Retirement?

 Surf mutual fund company or financial media websites and it’s impossible to avoid all of the articles offering advice on how best you can invest for retirement.
 One angle you won’t see covered often, however, is the need for the teenagers in your lives to begin thinking about their retirement.
 While it may seem so (and certainly from a teenager’s perspective), it is never too early to begin planning for the long term and retirement.

-Because June and July are the start of the summer job season for high school and college students, we felt this would be a good time to remind you of the uses you can make of the Roth IRA, which is an excellent retirement savings vehicle for younger people.
+Because June and July are the start of the summer job season for high school and college students, we felt this would be a good time to remind you of the uses you can make of the Roth IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age., which is an excellent retirement savings vehicle for younger people.

 There are two main reasons why the Roth IRA is a great starter investment for teenagers and young adults: Taxes and the power of compounding.
 If your child is only working for the summer, or just starting their professional career, they will likely be in one of the lowest tax brackets, making it a fantastic deal to pay taxes on their retirement savings now as opposed to when they are older and in a higher bracket.